Case Study: High-Volume Metal Stamping

 Blade Production

-The customer designed the fan blades with four individual bends to better draw in the air during operation and to utilize standardized tooling on the press brake versus more costly customized tooling.
+The customer designed the fan blades with four individual bends to improve airflow during operation and to take advantage of standardized press-brake tooling rather than more expensive custom tooling

 The blades present two key challenges to manufacture as designed.